Saravanakumar2003/DAT-to-CSV-Convertor/README.md

 2. Subsequent rows should contain:

 - Timestamp in YYYY-MM-DD HH:MM:SS format extracted from the XML.
-- Wind speeds at different altitudes (200m to 30m).
+- Wind speeds at different altitudes (200m to 30m) and divide by 100 (Cm/s to M/s Conversion).
 - Wind directions at different altitudes (200m to 30m).

 For example, for a given input, the desired output CSV would resemble: